 Michael M. Suga

-Michael Suga has extensive experience representing contractors, subcontractors, developers, and design professionals in litigation concerning public and private construction projects.
+Michael Suga has extensive experience representing contractors, subcontractors, developers, and design professionals in litigation concerning public and private construction projects and engineering services.
 Michael has represented clients in various state and federal courts and in ADR mediation and arbitration proceedings.
 Additionally, Michael has provided advice and representation to clients during contract negotiations and during project execution in order to protect and preserve client rights, while minimizing or avoiding claims and disputes.